pyscripter/pyscripter/Readme.txt

      - VirtualShellTools (http://mustangpeakcommonlib.googlecode.com/) - use SVN
        After installing define USE_TOOLBAR_TB2K in Addins.inc and immediately below add {$DEFINE SpTBX}

+   - Vcl Style Utils (Use SVN to get it from vcl-styles-utils.googlecode.com) Add the Common and and Common\delphi-detours-library directories to your library path.

 If you have managed to do all the above then you should be able to compile PyScripter! :)